Passports

 N.U.in Semester Visa

 Detailed information about your N.U.in location’s visa process will be provided in the spring preceding your fall program entry.
-If applicable, Northeastern or the host partner institution will provide the documentation needed.
+If applicable, Northeastern and the host partner institution will provide the documentation needed.
 Please note that such information is intended as informational guidance only and does not constitute legal advice.
-Global Experience Office staff cannot advise students or families concerning visa requirements and/or application processes.
+Global Experience Office staff cannot advise students or families concerning individual visa requirements and/or application processes.

 Please read and ensure that you understand the following points regarding the visa process of your N.U.in location: